Physically-Motivated Guiding States for Local Hamiltonians: Introduction

 The practical success of guided energy estimation raises the question of whether a theoretical framework can be developed to analyse its performance --- particularly in worst-case settings and across varying parameter regimes.
 To study this meaningfully, we must place natural restrictions on the class of guiding structures considered.
 In this work, we focus primarily on guiding states that are physically motivated, admit succinct classical descriptions, and can be efficiently prepared.
-Richter~\cite{Richter07} was the first to formally study the use of guiding states in a complexity-theoretic context.
-It was shown that both polynomial-time preparable states and simple product states could serve as guiding states; provided a sufficient state overlap, this renders Hamiltonian ground state estimation \clw{BQP}{complete}.
-Building on this, recent work has further explored \emph{assisted} variants of the \sc{Local Hamiltonian} problem. \citet{GLG22} introduced the \sc{Guided Local Hamiltonian} problem, where the input includes a state with (at least) inverse-polynomial overlap with the true ground state.
-It was shown this problem is \cl{BQP}-hard even for $2$-local Hamiltonians~\cite{CKFH+23}, yet classically tractable under bounded-precision and overlap constraints~\cite{GLG22}.
-These results suggest a quantum advantage in regimes requiring inverse-polynomial precision, which is relevant to the ``chemical accuracy'' in quantum chemistry.\footnote{Chemical accuracy is not universal; the required precision typically depends on experimental or computational needs.} \citet{ZWY24} recently extended the classical tractability to a broader class of Hamiltonians via the use of randomised imaginary-time evolution.
+Richter~\cite{richter2007two} was the first to formally study the use of guiding states in a complexity-theoretic context.
+It was shown that both polynomial-time preparable states and simple product-states could serve as guiding states; provided a sufficient overlap with the ground state, this renders Hamiltonian ground-state energy estimation \clw{BQP}{complete}.
+Building on this, recent work has further explored \emph{assisted} variants of the \sc{Local Hamiltonian} problem. \citet{gharibian2023dequantizing} introduced the \sc{Guided Local Hamiltonian} problem, where the input includes a state with (at least) inverse-polynomial overlap with the true ground state.
+It was shown this problem is \clw{BQP}{hard}, even for $2$-local Hamiltonians~\cite{cade2023improved} and specific local stoquastic Hamiltonians~\cite{waite2025guided}, yet classically tractable under bounded-precision and overlap constraints~\cite{gharibian2023dequantizing}.
+These results suggest a quantum advantage in regimes requiring inverse-polynomial precision, which is relevant to the ``chemical accuracy'' in quantum chemistry.\footnote{Chemical accuracy is not universal; the required precision typically depends on experimental or computational needs.} \citet{zhang2024dequantized} recently extended the classical tractability to a broader class of Hamiltonians via the use of randomised imaginary-time evolution.
 This approach, however, requires the guiding state to satisfy both overlap and circuit-depth constraints.